robertreynolds2/PancakeSwap-Prediction-2022/README.md

 #Disclaimers
 All investment strategies and investments involve risk of loss.

 **Nothing contained in this program, scripts, code or repository should be construed as investment advice.**
-Any reference to an investment's past or potential performance is not,

-and should not be construed as, a recommendation or as a guarantee of any specific outcome or profit.
+Any reference to an investment's past or potential performance is not, and should not be construed as, a recommendation or as a guarantee of any specific outcome or profit.
 By using this program you accept all liabilities, and that no claims can be made against the developers or others connected with the program.
-Credits to Modagavr for original build.